RyanZotti/Self-Driving-Car/README.md

 * [TensorFlow Timeslines example](https://stackoverflow.com/documentation/tensorflow/3850/measure-the-execution-time-of-individual-operations#t=201707090002297903596 ): Show execution time for each node in your TensorFlow graph
 * [Raspberry Pi motor circuitry](https://business.tutsplus.com/tutorials/controlling-dc-motors-using-python-with-a-raspberry-pi--cms-20051): Tutorial for connecting DC motors to your Raspberry Pi
 * [Raspberry Pi range sensor circuitry](https://www.modmypi.com/blog/hc-sr04-ultrasonic-range-sensor-on-the-raspberry-pi): Tutorial for connecting an ultrasonic range sensor to your Pi
+* [https://www.howtogeek.com/167195/how-to-change-your-raspberry-pi-or-other-linux-devices-hostname/](https://www.howtogeek.com/167195/how-to-change-your-raspberry-pi-or-other-linux-devices-hostname/): Tutorial to give your Pi a hostname so that it's easier to find on wifi